urbantumbleweed/mini-chat/README.md

 ###Step 3: ChatList Component

-The purpose of this component is it receives a URL from its parent as a ```prop``` property, it then consistantly makes ```GET``` requests to fetch the data at the given URL to update its own internal state and then renders a unordered list of all of the items.
+The purpose of this component is it receives a URL from its parent as a ```prop``` property, it then consistently makes ```GET``` requests to fetch the data at the given URL to update its own internal state and then renders a unordered list of all of the items.

-* Set the intiial state of this component to be a ```chats``` property whose value is an empty array.
+* Set the initial state of this component to be a ```chats``` property whose value is an empty array.
-* Verify that the ```url``` from props was passed in and it's a stirng.
+* Verify that the ```url``` from props was passed in and it's a string.
 * If no ```url``` was passed in set the default url to ```https://api.parse.com/1/classes/chat```
 * Create a getChats method that uses jQuery's ```$.ajax``` to make a GET request to the url which was passed in and on success, sets the current ```chats``` state do the data we received from the request.